Ready to make the switch to a more modern performance management approach?

 Downward, self, upward, peer and external feedback all help to clarify the picture of employee performance.
 Employees are more to your organization than a relationship with one other person.

 Also, relying too heavily on a single point of feedback can make it hard to identify biased data.

 Modern performance management is about results, not just completed forms in a filing cabinet.

 That’s why approaches like Deloitte’s project-based reviews or Adobe’s quarterly check-ins do more than just promote long-term discussions of performance.
-They also encourage goals for setting intentions and continuous feedback for translating intentions into actions.
+One of the benefits of performance management is it also encourage goals for setting intentions and continuous feedback for translating intentions into actions.

 When you update your performance management approach, the discussion between a manager and an employee about performance becomes just the first step.
 Ultimately the goal is to be driving meaningful outcomes for your organization.